aalto-grades/aalto-grades/README.md

 - https://www.docker.com/
 - https://docs.docker.com/compose/install/

+When using Docker to run the system, in order to speed up repeated startups of the system, you may define the environment variables `CLIENT_SKIP_NPM_CI` and `SERVER_SKIP_NPM_CI` to skip running `npm ci` each time in the build process of the frontend and backend respectively.
+You will need to manually run `npm ci` once in the corresponding directory, and then after setting the environment variables, the `node_modules` you already fetched will be copied to the containers.
+Setting the value of the variables to `1` is treated as enabling the functionality.

 ## Building and running

 You can run the development build of the whole Aalto Grades system, including